-- Prior to graduation (within the last 2 guarters), each student is required to attend the Grad Career Connect, complete and submit the Career Services package, and schedule an initial meeting with a Career Services counselor to begin the initial phases of career development.
-All exit interview documentation, which consists of the following, must be submitted prior to graduation: - A copy of the student's résumé which has been reviewed and verified by an advisor - A finalized portfolio, which has been reviewed and verified by an advisor - A Pre-Grad Exit Form - An Authorization Release Form - An Alumni Survey - An Employment Verification Form or Waiver Form - It is the student's responsibility to put every effort into the job search by working in conjunction with Career Services and utilizing the resources provided. - Career Services makes every effort to provide quality guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview well and secure the position. - Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appoint- - The student should notify the school of any interview or job offers that enhance the employment potential of each graduate. - The student should bring any change in status (address, phone number, etc.) to the attention of NewSchool.
+- Prior to graduation (within the last two quarters), each student is required to attend the Grad Career Connect, complete and submit the Career Services package, and schedule an initial meeting with a Career Services advisor to begin the initial phases of career development.
+All exit interview documentation, which consists of the following, must be submitted prior to graduation: - o A copy of the student's resume, which has been reviewed and verified by an advisor - o A finalized portfolio, which has been reviewed and verified by an advisor - o A Pre-grad Exit Form - o An Authorization Release Form - o An Alumni Survey - o An Employment Verification Form or Waiver Form - It is the student's responsibility to put every effort into the job search by working in conjunction with Career Services and utilizing the resources provided. - Career Services makes every effort to provide quality guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview well and secure the position. - Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appointments. - The student should notify the school of any interview or job offers that enhance the employment potential of each graduate. - The student should bring any change in status (address, phone number, etc.) to the attention of NewSchool.